Skip to content

 If the metric is low or at 0, then your function can't scale.

-If the metric is high and there are no invocation issues, then increase the batch size on your event notification until the Duration metric doesn't spike.
-For more information about metrics for Lambda, see Types of metrics.
+If the metric is high and there aren't invocation issues, then increase the batch size on your event notification until the Duration metric doesn't spike.
+For more information, see Types of metrics for Lambda functions

 Note: The maximum batch size for a standard Amazon SQS queue is 10,000 records.
 For FIFO queues, the maximum batch size is 10 records.

-Confirm that Amazon SQS is adding the messages to a queue
+Confirm that Amazon SQS added the messages to a queue

-To verify that Amazon SQS is adding the new messages to a queue, review the queue's NumberOfMessagesSent metric.
+To verify that Amazon SQS added the new messages to a queue, review the queue's NumberOfMessagesSent metric.

-Confirm that the consumer is making the ReceiveMessage API call
+Confirm that the consumer made the ReceiveMessage API call

-To verify that the consumer is making the ReceiveMessage API call, review the queue's NumberOfMessagesReceived metric.
+To verify that the consumer made the ReceiveMessage API call, review the queue's NumberOfMessagesReceived metric.

-Note: Spikes in the NumberOfEmptyReceives metric show that the consumer is making the ReceiveMessage API call, but the call doesn't return a message from the queue.
+Note: Spikes in the NumberOfEmptyReceives metric show that the consumer made the ReceiveMessage API call, but the call doesn't return a message from the queue.
 This issue occurs when no messages are in the queue.

 Related information